ljharb/ljharb/README.md

 ### Hi there 👋

+I am a good liar!
+I love JavaScript, but I suck at being a human.

 <!--
 **ljharb/ljharb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.